mbacarella/build-etc-network-interfaces/README.md

-I mean, it's probably as good as whatever Windows does for managing WiFi networks, but if you're a cranky UNIX beard like me having something that merely "just works" without having to run a bunch of bullshit arcane command is completely unacceptable.
+I mean, it's probably as good as whatever Windows does for managing WiFi networks, but if you're a cranky UNIX beard like me having something that merely "just works" without having to run a bunch of bullshit arcane commands is completely unacceptable.

 So, here's what I do.